scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/02 S3 Static Website/README.md

 - Bucket policies control access at the resource level, unlike IAM identity policies
 - Object keys must match exactly for static hosting to function correctly
 - Debugging issues in AWS is more reliable using CLI tools rather than relying solely on the console
-- Misconfiguration of access or object placement can result in errors such as NoSuchKey## Debugging & Issue Resolution
+- Misconfiguration of access or object placement can result in errors such as NoSuchKey

 ## Debugging & Issue Resolution
 When attempting to access the static website endpoint, the following error was returned:
 - 404 Not Found
 - NoSuchKey: index.html

 This indicated that Amazon S3 could not locate the specified object.

 ### Investigation Process